protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 Learn more about SXG and Web Packages with the IPFS Camp presentation on [Signed exchanges in Chrome](https://youtu.be/zYjsVe4s1JA) ([slidedeck](https://github.com/ipfs/camp/blob/master/LIGHTNING_TALKS/ipfscamp2019-lightningtalk-signedexchangeschrome.pdf))

-Thanks for reading!
+Thank you to everyone that attended the talk and to the The Named Data Networking consortium for organizing this event and inviting us!
 Check out our [open positions](https://jobs.lever.co/protocol?department=Research), [open RFPs](https://github.com/protocol/research-rfps), and [latest work](https://research.protocol.ai/research/groups/resnetlab/)!

 ## References